Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 ![Lighthouse image error](assets/images/readme/lh-1.png)

-I decided not to change my image format as WebP is supported on less browsers.
+I decided not to change my image format as WebP is supported on fewer browsers.

 #### Validator checks